-Recipients may receive supervision or assistance in performing the following ADLs for their continued well-being and health:
+Beneficiaries may receive supervision or assistance in performing the following ADLs for their continued well-being and health:

 - Eating:

-- Verbally reminding the recipient to eat;
+- Verbally reminding the beneficiary to eat;

 - Cutting food into bite-size pieces;

-- Assisting the recipient with feeding; and/or
+- Assisting the beneficiary with feeding; and/or

-- Assisting the recipient with adaptive feeding devices
+- Assisting the beneficiary with adaptive feeding devices.

-NOTE: Assistance does NOT include tube feeding unless the DSW has received the required training pursuant to R.S.
+NOTE: Assistance does NOT include tube feeding unless the DSW has received the required training pursuant to La.
+R.S.
 37:1031-1034.

-- Bathing:

-- Verbally reminding the recipient to bathe;

-- Preparing the recipient's bath;
+- Bathing: - Verbally reminding the beneficiary to bathe; - Preparing the beneficiary's bath; - Assisting the beneficiary with dressing and undressing; or - Assisting the beneficiary with prosthetic devices. - Dressing: - Verbally reminding the beneficiary to dress;

-- Assisting the recipient with dressing and undressing; or - Assisting the recipient with prosthetic devices;
+- Assisting the beneficiary with dressing and undressing; or - Assisting the beneficiary with prosthetic devices.